Carolyn's Fingers: Legacy

 Since its original release, "Carolyn's Fingers" has since been considered a fan favourite and one of the bands most popular and successful releases through their career.
 Fraser's vocal ability on the track has received praise for her "glossolalic vocals".

 Frequently performed on live tours by the band since its release, it was also commonly performed by the band on television appearances, namely on Later... with Jools Holland in 1994.

 Track listing

-The track listing for the single released is as follows:
+The track listing for the US promo single released is as follows: